 Essential Tools for Brick Masonry Work

-Brick masonry is a construction method that utilizes bricks and mortar to form a unified architectural structure such as walls and arches; it is also the term used to refer to the brick structure itself.
+Brick masonry is a construction method that uses bricks and mortar to form a unified architectural structure such as walls and arches; it is also the term used to refer to the brick structure itself.
 Bricks are formed in a pattern and held together by mortar that acts as an adhesive.
 The integrity of a brick masonry work depends on the following: the type of brick and mortar used, and the skill of a masonry worker.

 Brick masonry structures are renowned for their beauty, practicality, and strength.
 These features command good prices in the market.
 They are also low-maintenance structures and do not require repainting or staining; they can stand up against fire, wind, and water erosion.
 They also provide good insulation so that homes are kept cool during summer and warm during winters.